quinnanya/litlab.stanford.edu/src/techne/2023-02-20-new-litlab-website.md

 authors: [mwarner, qdombrowski]
 projects:
 date: 2023-02-20
-teaser: |
-  We're pleased to introduce the new website for the Stanford Literary Lab; it's the first overhaul of the site since 2015, and the first time the site has moved off of WordPress.
+teaser: "We're pleased to introduce the new website for the Stanford Literary Lab; it's the first overhaul of the site since 2015, and the first time the site has moved off of WordPress."
 ---

 We're pleased to introduce the new website for the Stanford Literary Lab; it's the first overhaul of the site since 2015, and the first time the site has moved off of WordPress.